February 15, 2024

 Some businesses are also opting to invest in solar arrays to power their buildings and fuel their electric vehicles.
 This increases the initial cost of going electric but unlocks further savings on EV charging and building utilities in the long term.

-For solar charging, the Investment Tax Credit and Production Tax Credit can reduce upfront and ongoing costs.
+For solar charging, the 30% Investment Tax Credit can reduce upfront and ongoing costs.
+Additional programs may be available at the state, municipal, and utility levels.

-EV Fleet Operating Expenses: The Ongoing Financial Impact
+EV Fleet Operating Expenses

 You can further reduce the cost per mile by taking advantage of the onboard technology found in EVs.
 These modern vehicles often come with advanced telematics and remote monitoring systems.
 You can leverage this tech to optimize route planning and take fleet management to the next level.